-Analogy Module For analogical reasoning between different domains, we employ our own implementation of SME as described by Falkenhainer et al.[9], a very fast analogical matching algorithm derived from SMT with a firm basis in cognitive science and often cited as the most influential work on computational analogy-making [35].
+Analogy Module For analogical reasoning between different domains, we employ our own implementation of SME, a very fast analogical matching algorithm derived from SMT with a firm basis in cognitive science and often cited as the most influential work on computational analogy-making [29].
 In addition to computing the match score between two ontologies (e.g. $Match(f{c_i \to c}(o_i), o'))$, SME also provides the mapping function f between the domains, through which one can infer previously unknown information in the target domain ontology (e.g. $f{c^ \to c}(S^)$) (Figure 2).